bcgov/data-publication/pages/dps_bcdc_w_api_metadata_mgmt.md

 The application is supported by technical infrastructure and that has a number of integrations with other systems through a combination of database and API level connections.

-## HOW TO BECOME A PROVIDER TO THE CATALOGUE
+## HOW TO MANAGE METADATA RECORDS AND RESOURCES USING THE CATALOGUE API

 To use the Catalogue API to manage and create metadata records one must be an editor/publisher.
-Please review **Data Publication Services > BC Data Catalogue > Publication Workflow > [How to Become a Provider to the Catalogue](dps_bcdc_w.md#HOW-TO-BECOME-A-PROVIDER-TO-THE-CATALOGUE)** for more information.
+Review [How to Become a Provider to the Catalogue](dps_bcdc_w.md#HOW-TO-BECOME-A-PROVIDER-TO-THE-CATALOGUE) for more information.

-## HOW TO MANAGE METADATA RECORDS AND RESOURCES USING THE CATALOGUE API
 **Name of the org:**

 To obtain the GUID sub-org it requires the title name of the org